-Fatimah Tuggar was born in Kaduna, Nigeria in 1967.
-She received her BFA from Kansas City Art Institute and her MFA from Yale University.
+Fatimah Tuggar (b.
+1967, Kaduna, Nigeria) received her BFA from Kansas City Art Institute and her MFA from Yale University.

 Tuggar’s digital photomontages use computer technology and image manipulation software to juxtapose scenes from African and American daily life, as she draws from her own experiences of growing up and living in these two cultures.
 She explores themes of ethnicity, technology, consumerism, and post-colonial culture through her messages that lean more towards being cultural nuances that speak beyond simple cross-cultural comparison rather than didactic statements.
 Her work utilizes strategies of deconstruction to destabilize our notions of subjectivity, pushing us out of our comfort zones to face ideas about race, gender, and class.
 “My goal is to explore the diverse effects of power dynamics on the realities and interdependencies of our lives,” she states.